MarvinMainz/grammar_mining/workflow.md

 I am giving the tools and websites we need in the order we would use them and describe how we may use them.

 1. Listing linguistic entities
 **Glottolog.org**: "languages" (languoids) can be identified in several ways.
 The easiest (and a widely accepted) way will be to use the Glottocode.
-Glottolog.org provides us with a list of languages, which we can filter for the macroarea of South America (we might want to sort out colonial languages, unattested languages, creoles, pidgins, jargons and sign languages, or at least treat them differently).
+[Glottolog](Glottolog.org) provides us with a list of languages, which we can filter for the macroarea of South America (we might want to sort out colonial languages, unattested languages, creoles, pidgins, jargons and sign languages, or at least treat them differently).
 Every language will be referred to by a uniquely identifying code, the Glottocode.
 From this, we get a list of languages we can lay out in a document.
 In this document ("checklist.csv"), we will also note, which steps are done and which steps need to be done for every language.

 2. Creating bibliographies
 **Glottolog.org**: luckily for us, Glottolog is a bibliographically oriented language catalog.
 That means, we also get a list of documents, which are related to the languages, even pre-sorted into types like grammar, dictionary etc.

-**Worldcat.org** and others: Creating comprehensive bibliographies for every language can and needs to be aided with a quick search in the library catalogue worldcat (https://www.worldcat.org/), google scholar and possibly other places, in case something is missing in Glottolog - using the language name (and the alternative language names!) which are also provided by Glottolog.
+**Worldcat.org** and others: Creating comprehensive bibliographies for every language can and needs to be aided with a quick search in the library catalogue [worldcat](https://www.worldcat.org/), google scholar and possibly other places, in case something is missing in Glottolog - using the language name (and the alternative language names!) which are also provided by Glottolog.

 **Zotero**: We will take these bibliographies and import them into Zotero.
 We will then create language-specific bibliographies by using a tag with their glottocode.
 (In Addition: we will also tag the most extensive description (MED) of every language and the most recent description (MRD).)